Richard Poole (physician)

-Richard Poole (1783–1871) was a Scottish physician, psychiatrist, and phrenologist.
+Richard Poole (1781–1870) was a Scottish physician, psychiatrist, and phrenologist.

 Life

 Poole was born in Edinburgh, on 27 November 1781, from an English background.
 His father Matthew Poole (or Pool) owned a coffee house and hotel at 1 Princes Street and lived above.

 By 1800 his father is retired and living at Reid's Close on the Canongate in Edinburgh's Old Town.

 Poole studied Medicine and graduated M.D. at the University of St Andrews in 1805.
 He was editor of the New Edinburgh Review, and published articles promoting phrenology in the early 1820s; it existed 1821 to 1823.
 Poole was also first editor of the Phrenological Journal.
 Poole joined the editorial staff of the Encyclopædia Edinensis under James Millar.

 In 1820 he was living at 23 Broughton Street, a flat in Edinburgh's east end.

 From 1820 Poole campaigned for a new infirmary in Edinburgh.
 In 1825 he was elected a Fellow of the Royal College of Physicians of Edinburgh.
 In 1829 he was elected a member of the Aesculapian Club.
+In 1831 Poole was elected a member of the Harveian Society of Edinburgh and served as one of its secretaries from 1834-1837.

 In the late 1830s he was a pioneer advocate of mental health reform, and in 1838 he became superintendent of the Montrose Asylum, succeeding W. A. F. Browne.
 He remained at Montrose until 1845.
 He then kept a private asylum at Middlefield, Aberdeenshire.

 Poole died in Coupar Angus on 18 February 1870 aged 88 at the house of his daughter, Mrs Kirkwood.
 He is buried with his wife in the churchyard of St. Machar's Cathedral in Aberdeen.